cbrun/cbrun.github.io/_posts/2016-05-09-ecore-design-checklist-part2.md

 <br>
 <br>

-Cross-references with modeled with EOpposites tend to introduce dependencies among several model files; transitively it quickly become impossible to load a file from the model without loading everything.
+Cross-references modeled with EOpposites tend to introduce dependencies among several model files; transitively it quickly become impossible to load a file from the model without loading everything.

-If what you aim for is scalability and performances the capability to focus on a subset of the model is a strong asset, as such you should avoid EOpposites references which would introduce inter-files relationships.
+If what you aim for is scalability and performance the capability to focus on a subset of the model is a strong asset, as such you should avoid EOpposites references which would introduce inter-files relationships.

 ### ☑ The implementation classes are using MinimalEObjectImpl